 Funeral and burial expenses when someone happens to die in a car accident

 When someone happens to die in a car accident in Michigan, his or her funeral and burial expenses may be covered by No-Fault benefits or paid for through a wrongful death lawsuit brought on behalf of the person who was killed.

 No-Fault’s coverage of funeral and burial expenses will not exceed the limit set forth in the applicable auto insurance policy “which must not be . . . more than $5,000.00.”
 (MCL 500.3107(1)(a)(ii))

 Need help?
 Call Michigan Auto Law

 If you have lost a loved one in a motor vehicle crash and need help, or would just like to speak with a caring personal wrongful death lawyer who is experienced with survivor’s loss and wrongful death cases and litigation, you can call toll free (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help by emailing [email protected] or you can use the chat feature on our Michigan Auto Law website.
+You can also get help by visiting our contact page or you can use the chat feature on our Michigan Auto Law website.